garvit3835/product-docs-feature/how-to-guides/cloud-services/gcp/connecting-to-cloudrun.md

 2. Choose a deployment method between **Deploy one revision from an existing container image**, **Continuously deploy from a repository (source or function)**.

 {% hint style="info" %}
-We are creating a container with an existing demo container image for this guide.
+We are creating a container with an existing demo image for this guide.
 {% endhint %}

 {% tabs %}